petershin/liferay-learn/docs/dxp/latest/en/liferay-internals/contributing-to-liferay-development/building-liferay-source.md

 ## Building Liferay Portal

-The next step is to fork the *liferay-portal* repo from Github and configure the build to use a nightly snapshot bundle.
+The next step is to fork the *liferay-portal* repo from GitHub and configure the build to use a nightly snapshot bundle.

 To build Liferay Portal from source, do the following: